harness/developer-hub/release-notes/software-engineering-insights.md

 * Sprint reports and drill-down reports inaccurately included certain issues resolved outside their designated sprint time.
 This has been fixed to accurately display relevant issues resolved within the sprint period by considering the **Issue Resolved In** field for each item.
 Tickets falling on the **Outside of Sprint** category are not included in the velocity calculation, as they represent work completed before the start of the sprint.
 (SEI-6170)
 * Added support to retrieve and display up to 999 active versions for the **Contributor** list.
 (SEI-5908)
-* The repository selection dropdown was not displaying data in the Collection definition for the BitBucket integration.
+* The repository selection dropdown was not displaying data in the Collection definition for the Bitbucket integration.
 This issue has been fixed.
 (SEI-6245)

 ### Version 202403.1